New From White Whisker: A Video on YouTube

 Shelly Lowenkopf taught in the University of Southern California’s Master of Professional Writing Program for 34 years.
 He is currently Visiting Professor at the College of Creative Studies, University of California at Santa Barbara, with classes in noir fiction, the modern short story, genre fiction, and developing a literary voice.
 Living in Santa Barbara, Lowenkopf has served as editorial director for literary, general trade, and mass market book publishers.
 His first collection of short fiction Love Will Make You Drink and Gamble, Stay Up All Night will be published March 13th.
 He will be reading at Vroman’s Bookstore in Pasadena at 7 p.m. that night.

-On the heels of his novel previous crime novel, Blood Drama, Christopher Meeks's next crime book, A Death in Vegas was published recently, sent into the marketplace with a reading at Skylight Books on September 5.
+On the heels of his novel previous crime novel, Blood Drama, Christopher Meeks's next crime book, A Death in Vegas entered the marketplace in time for the holidays.

 In A Death in Vegas, the president of BenBugs, a company that specializes in beneficial bugs for organic gardening, discovers a young woman dead in his Las Vegas hotel suite.
 She had worked as a sexy lady bug at his convention booth—and he had nothing to do with her death.
 While that’s being investigated, the FBI raids his booth on a money-laundering scam that he knows nothing about, either.
 Soon, the coroner doesn’t have good news.
 The police and FBI are against him—and his wife cannot be found.
 Is someone setting him up?
 He flees to find the answers.